skip to content

 The offence may be aggravated if:

-• the offender was in possession of an offensive weapon
+• the offender had an offensive weapon

 • another reason listed in s 5AA of the Criminal Law Consolidation Act 1935 (SA) applies.